Claude Auguste Court: List of European battles and expeditions

+Departure from France

-In 1813, he joined the French army.
-After Napoleon's defeat in the Waterloo in 1815 he was dismissed from service.
-He left France in 1818 for Baghdad and joined the Persian forces which were trained at Kermanshah by a handful of ex-officers of Napoleon's army including Jean-Baptiste Ventura.
-While in Persia, he met Paolo Avitabile, another Neapolitan adventurer, and together they travelled on to Lahore reaching there in early 1827.
+After Napoleon's defeat at Waterloo in 1815 he was dismissed from service.
+He left France in 1818 for Baghdad and joined the Persian forces which were trained at Kermanshah by a handful of ex-officers of Napoleon's army, including Jean-Baptiste Ventura.
+While in Persia, he met Paolo Avitabile through a contact, another Neapolitan adventurer, and together Court, Ventura and Avitabile travelled on to Lahore, arriving there in early 1827.

-Military services with Maharaja Ranjit Singh of Punjab
+Military service in the Sikh Empire

 Maharaja Ranjit Singh gave Court employment in the artillery befitting his talents and scientific attainments.
 Court was responsible for the training of artillerymen, the organization of batteries and the establishment of arsenals and magazines on European lines.
+He was appointed director of the foundries, with the task of organizing the artillery and manufacturing cannons according to European models.
 The Maharaja had his own foundries for casting guns and for the manufacture of shells.
 Court supervised these in collaboration with Sardar Lehna Singh Majithia.
 When Court produced the first shell at the Lahore foundry, the Maharaja bestowed upon him a prize of Rs 30,000, and when he produced the fuse, he was rewarded with an award of Rs 5,000.
 Court received a salary of Rs 2,500 per month, besides a jagir.

-Expedition and battles

-He took part in the expedition of Peshawar (1834) and the battle of Jamrud (1837).

-He was promoted to general in 1836.

-Role during struggle for succession of Ranjit Singh
+As early as 1822, Allard and Ventura created and commanded the Fauj-i-khas, or special (in the sense of royal) brigade, for the ruler of the Punjab, with five infantry regiments, three cavalry regiments and a powerful artillery unit (the Top Khana).
+In 1826, Court and Avitabile joined them, each creating their own brigade and, in Court's case, reshaping the entire artillery of the Punjab army.
+These “French” units, as they were called by both the Punjabi population (Francisi kampu, Francisi sarwar) and British intelligence (the French Legion), grew to 15,000 elite troops - around a third of the Sikh Empire's regular forces.

+These special, disciplined units were entrusted with particularly delicate or dangerous missions, ranging from the surveillance of sensitive frontiers, such as the Anglo-Sikh border or that with Baluchistan, to the military occupation of the kingdom's last major province, Peshawar, annexed by General Court, who commanded two French brigades in a particularly rapid operation in 1834.
+With rare exceptions, the province of Peshawar remained under “French” command from 1834 to 1843, when the French generals left Punjab to return to Europe.
+Court was promoted to general in 1836.
+General Allard, commander of all French units in the kingdom, was also the Maharaja's political advisor on foreign affairs.

 Claude Auguste Court continued to serve the State after the death of Maharaja Ranjit Singh.
 After the death of Kanvar Nau Nihal Singh on 5 November 1840, Court along with Ventura sided with Sher Singh who was installed as Maharaja, with their help in investing the Fort of Lahore, on 20 January 1841.